Guest post from David Burbidge of Lakeland Voice: Our Week Of Singing In Slovenia 2018

 “The most successful town twinning in Europe”

 The Slovenians had been very open hearted but also down to earth like people here in the Yorkshire dales, They had similar values – kinship, cooperation, making music together, valuing the good things in life more than wealth and status.
-Since then we have never looked back – our school children have exchanges with the Zreče school; we have had over 40 choir exchanges (expanding the area a bit further to include what we call the greater-Sedbergh and greater-Zreče areas (like Greater London) to include Edinburgh, Leeds, Ljubljana and Bohinj.)
+Since then we have never looked back – our school children have exchanges with the Zreče school; we have had over 40 choir exchanges (expanding the area a bit further to include what we call the greater-Sedbergh and greater-Zreče areas (like Greater London) to include Edinburgh, Leeds, Ljubljana and Bohinj).

-Other groups having exchanges have included poets, artists, hill walkers, skiiers (though not too much skiing here, scouts, football players, town bands, etc. etc, The Slovenian Ambassador HE Tadej Rupel called our twinning “the most successful town twinning in Europe”.
+Other groups having exchanges have included poets, artists, hill walkers, skiers (though not too much skiing here, scouts, football players, town bands, etc. etc, The Slovenian Ambassador HE Tadej Rupel called our twinning “the most successful town twinning in Europe”.

 One advantage we have had is that we never received funding for our exchanges – the people of Sedbergh have always paid for our trips to Zreče ourselves.
 Many other twin towns stopped visiting each other when the funding ran out – but our twinning has been driven by love rather than free holidays so it just gets stronger every year.

-About the author: David Burbidge, who is originally from Ambleside, previously worked as a journalist and now lives near Sedbergh.
+David Burbidge, who is originally from Ambleside, previously worked as a journalist and now lives near Sedbergh.
 He has enjoyed singing all his life and has been involved in starting several community singing projects.